Ekaterina Kondaurova

 Ekaterina Kondaurova (Екатерина Кондаурова; born 20 August 1982) is a Russian ballet dancer, currently one of the stars of the Mariinsky Ballet from Saint Petersburg.
+She is a Merited Artist of the Russian Federation as of 2020.

 Early life

 Born in Moscow, Kondaurova is the daughter of an optician.
 She showed an early interest in gymnastics, piano and dance.
 After she failed to gain admission to the Bolshoi Ballet School, her mother was successful in having her accepted by the Vaganova Academy of Russian Ballet in Saint Petersburg.
 After graduating in 2001, she immediately joined the Mariinsky.

 Career

 While on tour to Frankfurt in 2003, Kondaurova was noticed by the choreographer William Forsythe who the following year invited her to dance in the Mariinsky premiere of his In the Middle, Somewhat Elevated.
 As a result of the excellent reviews she received, she soon starred in other contemporary works by Forsythe, Alexei Ratmansky and Kirill Simonov.
 Olga Chenchikova, her coach until 2007, ensured her success in classical ballet roles, for example with her personalized interpretation of Nikiya in La Bayadère.
 Since 2007, her coach has been Elvira Tarasova.
-Kondaurova has also danced in several of George Balanchine's ballets including Symphony in C and Jewels (ballet).
+Kondaurova has also danced in several of George Balanchine's ballets including Symphony in C and Jewels.

 In 2008, Kondaurova married Islom Baimuradov, her frequent Mariinsky dancing partner.
 She shares his interests in walking, gastronomy and interior decoration.
 She became a principal dancer at the Mariinsky Ballet in 2012.